 Revocable Living Trust

 A revocable living trust may be the simplest type of grantor trust to understand.
 You create the trust, naming yourself or someone else as trustee.
 You then fund the trust by transferring assets to the trustee’s ownership.
-The trustee, which again can be yourself, is responsible for managing assets in the trust on behalf of its beneficiaries based on your wishes.
+The trustee, which again can be yourself, is responsible for managing assets in the trust on behalf of its beneficiaries and your wishes.
 Since the trust is revocable, you can change its terms or terminate it altogether at any time.

 Grantor Retained Annuity Trust (GRAT)

 A grantor retained annuity trust or GRAT is a type of irrevocable trust which allows you to draw income from your assets.
 You transfer assets to the trust and receive annuity payments from it for a set number of years.
-Once this annuitization period ends, any remaining assets in the trust would be passed on to its beneficiaries.
+Once this annuitization period ends, any remaining assets in the trust would go to its beneficiaries.

 Qualified Personal Residence Trust (QPRT)

 A qualified personal residence trust or QPRT is an estate planning tool that can be used to reduce taxes.
 This kind of trust allows you to transfer ownership of your primary home or second home to exclude its value from your taxable income.
 A QPRT might make sense if you have a home of substantial value that you want to pass on to future generations on a tax-advantaged basis.

 Intentionally Defective Grantor Trust (IDGT)